piyush-doke/image-caption-generator/README.md

 ## Usage

-A brief description of the notebook is provided below.

 NOTE: For both training and predicting, cells are to be run sequentially in a top-to-bottom order.

 ### 1. Training the Model